Payments are currently suspended.

 The Council is responsible for removing litter and refuse from its highways and its own directly-managed land.

-We have the ambition to provide those who live, work and visit our city, high quality neighbourhoods.
+We have the ambition to provide those who live, work and visit our city, with high quality neighbourhoods.
 In the current climate of financial austerity we have seen an impact on frontline service delivery.
-Our hardworking teams still make sure streets on planned routes are swept on a 10 day cycle.
-We aim to respond to ad-hoc requests for litter removal as soon as operationally possible, so please be aware we cannot give fixed dates or timescales for responding.
+Our hardworking teams still make sure streets on planned routes are swept on a 10-day cycle.
+We aim to respond to ad-hoc requests for litter removal as soon as operationally possible, so please be aware we cannot give fixed dates or timescales for responding to complaints about litter.

 The Council provides and maintain litter bins to try and prevent the depositing of litter in public places and it arranges for the bins to be emptied on a regular basis.
 Litter bins in low footfall areas are emptied weekly, while bins in areas of high footfall are emptied at least twice a week.